 The Gibraltar Border in 2026

-Around 15,000 people cross the La Línea-Gibraltar border every day.
-The full post-Brexit treaty text was published on 26 February 2026 and targets a complete removal of border checks at the land crossing, with Schengen-style dual controls at Gibraltar's airport and port instead.
+Around 15,000 people cross the La Línea-Gibraltar border every day (as of 2024).
+The full post-Brexit treaty text was published on 26 February 2026 and targets a complete removal of border checks at the land crossing, replacing them with Schengen-style dual controls at Gibraltar's airport and port.

-Provisional application is targeted for 10 April 2026.
-If ratified, EU citizens will enter Gibraltar freely - transforming La Línea from a border town into a seamless gateway.
+Provisional application is targeted for 15 July 2026.
+The Council's Coreper approved the agreement on 1 April 2026.
+If ratified, EU citizens will enter Gibraltar freely, transforming La Línea from a border town into a seamless gateway for the entire Campo de Gibraltar region.

-La Línea is undergoing its biggest transformation in decades.
-Key projects already underway:
+La Línea is in the middle of its most significant transformation in decades.
+Key projects underway include:

-- Mercado de la Concepcion renovation - 4.1 million euros to modernise the historic market building while preserving its Cultural Interest Asset status
+- Mercado Municipal de Abastos renovation.
+Restoring the historic market building at Calle Isabel la Católica while preserving its Cultural Interest Asset status.

-- Avenida Espana regeneration - 2.2 million euros converting this major city-centre road with new pedestrian space
+- Avenida España regeneration.
+Converting this major city-centre road with expanded pedestrian space and new street furniture.

-- Ciudad Amable programme - new paving, pergolas, lighting, trees and a walkable fountain around the market area
+- Ciudad Amable programme.
+New paving, pergolas, lighting, trees and a walkable fountain area around the market district.

-The city's Agenda Urbana 2030 also plans a new municipal stadium, a pedestrian promenade at Santa Barbara incorporating archaeological remains, and a hotel and commercial centre near Gibraltar Airport.
+The city's Agenda Urbana 2030 also plans a new municipal stadium, a pedestrian promenade at Santa Barbara incorporating archaeological remains, and a hotel and commercial development near Gibraltar Airport.

 FAQ